What Are Blue Sky Laws?

 - It regulates the offer and sale of securities in the jurisdiction of every state, which has its pre-described law and regulation.

-Blue sky laws in the United States were designed to bring about control over the fraudulent sale and activities of investments and estimate the rolling on effects of investor protection law on firm financing decisions and investment activity.
-It regulates firms to opt for dividend increment, issuance of equity, and grow in size.
-The law even supports operating performance and valuation of the market.
+The blue sky laws in the United States were designed to control the fraudulent sale and activities of investments and estimate the rolling effects of investor protection law on firm financing decisions and investment activity.
+Same is the case with blue sky laws mutual funds.

 - To monitor the investment advice provided by investment advisors.

 - They also issue licenses to brokerage firms and investment advisors.